st3llabr1/essays/Latimer_Draft/README.md

 These are now held in the collections of the Queens Borough Public Library and of ==Dr. Winifred Latimer Norman=={Q99237626}, Lewis Latimer's granddaughter.
 In these collections, material of a technical nature falls roughly into two large groups: one group originating in the period 1870-1890 (with a few later items), and the other group from the twentieth century, mostly after 1910.
 Since Latimer purchased the Holly Street house in 1903, items dated in the 1870s and 1880s probably were intentionally saved by Latimer himself or by his wife Mary.
 Among these early materials are a large group of drawings signed "L. H. Latimer, Inventor," a number of other drawings, about fifty technical and nontechnical books, and Mary's diary of the first four months of 1882, a time she and Latimer spent in London.

 As one might expect, Latimer's home contained loving mementos of his family life and ample evidence of his lifelong activities in the arts, music, and literature.
 Also among Latimer's effects were letters from African American notables ==Richard Greener=={Q7329434}, ==Victoria Earle Mathews=={Q7926692}, ==Booker T. Washington=={Q319871}, ==Samuel Scottron=={Q7412436}, ==William Ferris=={Q8010398}, ==Frederick Douglass=={Q215562}, and Haiti's Bishop ==James Theodore Holly=={Q6144121}.
 There were also warm letters from Latimer's European American professional associates, including his former employer ==Hiram Maxim=={Q315601}, his last employers Edwin Hammer & Elmer Schwarz, and fellow members of the ==Edison Pioneers=={Q4363182} E A. Wardlaw and W. R Meadowcroft.

+### Travelling from Bridgeport to London, Latimer's Patents

 After leaving Boston, Latimer arrived in Bridgeport, Connecticut shortly after his thirty-first birthday.
 He immediately set about making himself useful in the technical community of this busy seaport.
 Although his stay in Bridgeport was brief, it proved to be a turning point in his career.